barbagroup/geoclaw-landspill/README.md

 $ singularity pull lanspill.sif shub://barbagroup/geoclaw-landspill-cases:bionic
 ```

-Note, the Singulairty version used is v3.1.
+Note, the Singularity version used is v3.1.
 If using older Singularity,
 like those with v2.x, the Singularity commands may be different.
 For example,
 with Singularity v2.5.2, the command to do the same thing is
 ```